 The disorder is caused by mutations in a gene responsible for shutting off electrical excitation in the muscles.

 Most people with myotonia congenita don't require special treatments.
-Stiff muscles usually resolve with exercise, or light movement, especially after resting.
-For individuals whose symptoms are more limiting, doctors have had some success with medications such as quinine, or anticonvulsant drugs such as phenytoin.
-Physical therapy and other rehabilitative therapies are also sometimes used to improve muscle function.
+Stiff muscles usually resolve with exercise or light movement, especially after resting.
+When symptoms are more limiting, medications like quinine or anticonvulsant drugs like phenytoin may be beneficial.
+Physical therapy and other rehabilitative therapies are also used to improve muscle function.

-Most individuals with myotonia congenita lead long, productive lives.
+Most individuals with myotonia congenita lead long, healthy lives.
 Although muscle stiffness may interfere with walking, grasping, chewing, and swallowing, it is usually relieved with exercise.